 CA has not been consolidated in LGFB's financial statements.
 The assets are restricted as they form the assets of CA; as such, there are limitations on access to the assets by LGFB.
-Financial summaries of CA for the years ended December 31, 2021 and 2020 are as follows:
+Financial summaries of CA as at and for the years ended December 31, 2022 and 2021 are as follows: